School of Business

 - Enjoy a personal learning experience in small, project-based classes that foster leadership and teamwork skills.

-- Get involved by participating in the student-led Enactus Club, Business Club, or Investment Club.
+- Get involved by participating in the student-led Enactus Club or Business Club.

-- Earn externally-recognized degrees accredited by ACBSP, an international leader in mission-based standards, which accredits our three business administration degrees (BA/BS/BBA).
+- Earn externally-validated degrees accredited by ACBSP, an international leader in mission-based standards, which accredits our three business administration degrees (BA/BS/BBA).

 - Commit to lives of service and integrity as outlined in our mission and honor code.